Let me guess, you are a college student and you need money!

-8. Buy and Flip Items
+9. Buy and Flip Items

 You look for things that are good deals, maybe do a little work to them to improve their condition, then sell them off for more than you paid for them.
 It’s a pretty simple concept, but it also requires background knowledge and good research and sales abilities.

 If you spot items at a price you think is undervalued, snap them up and relist them yourself on other platforms.
 Locally, you can also look for furniture that’s cheap or free, then paint or reupholster it and resell it.
 You can make a massive profit for only a little bit of your time and money.

-9. Monetize a Craft
+10. Monetize a Craft

 If you have an artistic flair, you can easily invest in skills like painting, calligraphy, sewing, or jewelry-making in order to create physical products that you can sell on storefronts such as Etsy.

 This one will take a little bit of time, and like any business, there’s an element of risk that you may lose your financial investment.
 But you don’t have to shell out a lot of money to try and get started.

-10. Be a Mobile Notary
+11. Be a Mobile Notary

 Depending on the specific restrictions in your location, there’s a pretty good chance that you can get certified as a mobile notary for people who may have difficulty getting out of the house and signing things for themselves, like people with disabilities or the elderly.

 Becoming a notary is fairly simple and ultimately depends on your jurisdiction, but often only requires getting certified and maybe passing an exam or two.

-11. Use Passive Income Techniques
+12. Use Passive Income Techniques

 If you have spare time and a little money to invest, you can use various different techniques to generate passive income (well, passive after you do the initial work to set it up).
 For example, you can start up a website full of reviews on a niche topic and do affiliate marketing, where people pay you to link their site or product in your articles and get conversions.

 You can ship right from your manufacturer to your customer without ever having to handle shipping yourself.
 This is easy to set up using platforms like Shopify, but you’ll need to market the products and take on some financial risk if your items don’t sell.

 As a broke student looking for quick ways to make money in college, the main thing you need is determination.
 What’s ultimately important is that you’re willing to put yourself out there and invest your time and effort to build a variety of income streams.
-After all, the opportunities are all around, and it’s up to you to seize them.
+After all, opportunities are all around, and it’s up to you to seize them.